League War: Background

 The conflict was a product of the political inexperience of the Costa Ricans in the years after Independence from Spain, and of the local disputes in the Central Valley of Costa Rica.
 Cartago had been the capital of the Province of Costa Rica from 1563 to 1823 (260 years) until the Ochomogo War in 1823 when San José became the new capital of the Free State of Costa Rica, as part of the Federal Republic of Central America.

 In 1833 Cartago citizens choose José Rafael de Gallegos y Alvarado as Head of State of Costa Rica expecting to see the return of the capital to Cartago.
 The plan was to establish the "Ambulance Law" so that the capital would be passed to Alajuela, Heredia, and when it arrived in Cartago the Law would be abolished.

 In March 1834 the Congress of Costa Rica, marked at that time by localism, approved the Ambulance Law, and the capital was transferred to the town of Alajuela.
 This movement of all the documents and resources of the state government to a small village resulted in many setbacks that rendered the State inoperative.

-In San Jose, the opposition to the government of Gallegos established a newspaper called La Tertulia to mock the Head of State, the Ambulance Law, and the peasants of Alajuela.
+In San José, the opposition to the government of Gallegos established a newspaper called La Tertulia to mock the Head of State, the Ambulance Law, and the peasants of Alajuela.
 In this way, in March 1835 Gallegos resigned as Head of State.
 In his place the law graduate and neighbor of San José Braulio Carrillo Colina was elected, who almost immediately repealed the Ambulance Law.

 The Congress decided that a new capital should be founded in a neutral space.
 For this they chose the area known as San Juan del Murciélago, modern day Tibás, between San José and Heredia.
 While the necessary buildings were being built there, the Executive and Judicial powers would reside in San José, and the Parliament in Heredia.

 The repeal of the Ambulance Law caused great displeasure in Cartago, and the people of Alajuela protested for the removal of the capital from their town (Alajuela had to be the capital until 1838).

 On the 26 September 1835 the city of Cartago ignored the government of Braulio Carrillo and appointed the coffee grower Nicolás Ulloa Soto as Head of State to re-establish the Ambulance Law.
 Almost immediately Alajuela accepted the Ulloa government.
 A few days later Heredia joined the fight against San José, completing the League of Three Cities.
 This is how the Second Civil War of Costa Rica began.